Wankowicz-Lab/wankowicz-lab.github.io/research/index.md

   }
 </style>

-## The lab has two main areas of research:
+## The lab has two main areas of research

 1. Developing software to improve the modeling of conformational ensembles from X-ray crystallography and cryo-EM data
 2. Elucidating how conformational entropy influences binding specificity and catalysis.